MikeKragelundDK/Migrations_week39/README.md

 I made the instructor table, and added the keys.
 I put a onetoone relationship between them, where i set null/remove when deleted In theory it could also be a manytoone, or manytomany relation..

+V5:
+Similar to the adding tasks, changed the entity and wrote a new column on the blueprint.sql file.